-- Medications: Because of how they work it shouldn’t be surprising, but you are more likely to be allergic to aspirin, ibuprofen, and antibiotics than any other medication.
+- Medications: You are more likely to be allergic to aspirin, ibuprofen, and antibiotics than any other medication.

-- Latex: Things like latex gloves at work or condoms may trigger latex allergies, which are very common.
+- Latex: Things like latex gloves or condoms may trigger latex allergies, which are very common.

 - Mold Spores: A bit like tree pollen, mold releases spores into the air to reproduce.
 Many people are allergic to them.

-- The Chemicals in Cleaners: You could be allergic to one cleaning product, or you could have a condition called multiple chemical sensitivity, where you react to several.
+- Chemicals in Cleaning Solutions: You could be allergic to one cleaning product, or you could have a condition called multiple chemical sensitivity, where you react to several.